 Thomas Owen of Grafana on Why Enabled Autonomy is the Future of Modern Security Teams

-Thomas shares how to build a team from the ground up, the attributes of a modern security team, how to gauge value of security, and his advice for practitioners around basic hygiene.
+A cloud-native, innovative and strategic security leader with a blend of people, policy and technical experience and a strong product affinity, Thomas and Jack discuss how to build a team from the ground up, the attributes of a modern security team, how to gauge value of security, and his advice for practitioners around basic hygiene.

 Mike Saxton of Booz Allen on Where Teams Start in Their Detection Journey and How Detection as Code is Bridging the Cybersecurity Skills Gap

 In this episode Mike discusses everything from getting started on your detection journey, to broader cloud security adoption, the use of open source in government, and more!